How to Respond to Negative Reviews Online

 Taking these into consideration and using our tips on the different reviewer types, such as sharpshooters, first-timers, and serial complainers will ensure you make the response process faster and more effective.

 Let’s face it.
 Few people like to pick up the phone and call businesses any more.
 According to Harris Interactive, 75% of customers believe it takes too long to reach a live agent on the phone.
 That means more and more people are using social media and review sites to get customer service and voice their opinions.
 When online, customers expect an almost instantaneous response.
 And some of these people like this very public forum, because it gets attention.

-The best way to handle these attention-seeking people is simply to take the discussion offline.
+The best way to handle these attention-seeking people is to take the discussion offline as soon as possible.
 Simply let the customer know you heard them and then ask them to call you personally so you can resolve the matter.
 Even if the person doesn’t call you back, anyone that sees that review discussion will at least see that you tried to rectify the situation.
 That goes a long way toward building trust with future customers.